Jarimus/Maze-Solver/docs/README.md

 # Maze-Solver
 A Python Tkinter maze solver.
-Created for a [boot.dev course](https://www.boot.dev/courses/build-maze-solver-python).
+Created for a [boot.dev](https://www.boot.dev/courses/build-maze-solver-python) course.

 ## Description
-Creates and solves a random maze with given parameters, which can be changes in constants.py.
+Creates and solves a random maze with given parameters, which can be changed in constants.py.

 ![Maze Solver Image](maze-solver.png)